jeanetienne/jeanetienne.github.io/_posts/2017-08-27-xcode-template.md

 Which makes you feel like you're creating a single file...

-In the [second part of this article (Advanced Xcode 9 Template)]({% post_url 2017-09-10-advanced-xcode-template %}), we'll see how we can display a "configuration panel" with text fields, drop down menus and checkboxes, much like the default "Cocoa Touch Class" template that lets you choose a few options before generating one or several files.
+In the [second part of this article (Advanced Xcode 9 File Template)]({% post_url 2017-09-10-advanced-xcode-template %}), we'll see how we can display a "configuration panel" with text fields, drop down menus and checkboxes, much like the default "Cocoa Touch Class" template that lets you choose a few options before generating one or several files.

 You can find the [source for this template on GitHub 🐙](https://github.com/jeanetienne/xcode-9-file-template-examples).